Japanese Gardens for Meditation

 In the Summer of 1996 in the same year that I bought The Cascades, I visited Kyoto, Japan.
 I wanted to re-visit one of the most famous and inspiring gardens The Daisen In, at Daitoku-ji Monastery.
 I arranged to sit with the Abbot at 8.30am to have a tea ceremony and discussion with him on the meditation platform beside the garden.
 I admired the miniature garden of rocks, raked gravel and miniature trees representing a mountain valley and river going under a stone bridge and was inspired.
 I was fascinated and my spirit uplifted by the peaceful representation of a mountain valley.

-The aim of a Japanese garden is typically to create a representation of nature in which human involvement is concealed and the garden at Daisen In was a superb example.
+The aim of a Japanese gardens for meditation is typically to create a representation of nature in which human involvement is concealed and the garden at Daisen In was a superb example.

 Cascades Gardens already has a beautiful natural setting of cliffs, stream, waterfalls and woodland.
 We don’t have to invent nature but try to manage and enhance it.
 The garden is designed to blend into the natural landscape.